Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Related Work

 \paragraph{Generalization in CR} remains a lingering problem~\cite{moosavi-strube-2017-lexical,zhu-etal-2021-ontogum, porada2023investigating}.
 Current solutions include feature addition~\cite{aralikatte-etal-2019-rewarding,otmazgin-etal-2023-lingmess}, joint training~\cite{xia-van-durme-2021-moving,toshniwal-etal-2021-generalization}, and active learning~\cite{zhao-ng-2014-domain,yuan-etal-2022-adapting,gandhi-etal-2023-annotating}.
 Rather than relying on additional training data, we argue for an alternative formulation where the burden of domain adaptation is offloaded from training to inference.

-\paragraph{Evaluation of LLMs for CR} has largely been conducted in limited settings, such as the sentence-level Winograd Schema Challenges (WSC)~\cite{brown2020language}, clinical pronoun resolution~\cite{agrawal-etal-2022-large} and instance-level Q\&A~\cite{yang-etal-2022-gpt}. \citet{le2023large} conducted the first document-level evaluation of LLMs for CR but assumed an oracle-mention detector.
+\paragraph{LLM evaluation on referential tasks} has largely been conducted in limited settings, such as the sentence-level Winograd Schema Challenges (WSC)~\cite{brown2020language}, clinical pronoun resolution~\cite{agrawal-etal-2022-large} and instance-level Q\&A~\cite{yang-etal-2022-gpt}. \citet{le2023large} conducted the first document-level evaluation of LLMs for CR but assumed an oracle-mention detector.
 In contrast, we conduct end-to-end evaluations.

-\paragraph{Character Identification} deals with specific characters from transcripts of TV shows and trains a model tailored to these constrained inputs~\cite{chen-choi-2016-character,zahiri2017emotion,jiang2019automatic}. ~\citet{baruah-narayanan-2023-character} introduced a dataset annotated with referent mentions of specific characters of interest.
+\paragraph{Entity-centric tasks} similar to MEI include character identification, where either annotations are restricted to a subset of entities~\cite{baruah-narayanan-2023-character} or custom models are developed to extract mentions of specific characters from TV show transcripts~\cite{chen-choi-2016-character,zahiri2017emotion}.
 We differ from these works by adopting a generalized task formulation independent of annotation strategies and entity selection.
+Another task, {Entity Linking} \cite{Ji2015OverviewOT} extracts distinct entities from a document and links them to external Knowledge Bases.
+In contast, MEI focuses on retrieving all mentions (including nominals and pronominals) of a specific set of key entities, extracted solely from the context of the document.